 It depends on the recipe.
 Guacamole usually includes onions, peppers, and herbs, but it’s going to be a topping for toast, it can be as plain as the fruit itself, lime juice, and a few seasonings.

-If you don’t mind the change in color, it’ll keep for about 3 days in the fridge, or for a month in the freezer.
+It’ll keep for about 3 days in the fridge, or for a month in the freezer.

 Avocado Spread – Great Topping for Toast!